Requirements from the ASVAB for the USMC

 7 things you need to know about USMC ASVAB requirements

-Like any test, the ASVAB also has certain eligibility criteria, gaining knowledge about which is important.
-Therefore, it is better that you know the USMC ASVAB requirements before attempting the test.
-This knowledge will help you in preparing well for the test.
-These requirements are broadly classified into those that are checked before the test and those that are verified after the scores are released.
-Together, there are seven important USMC ASVAB requirements.
+Like any test, the ASVAB also has certain eligibility criteria and gaining knowledge about this is important.
+Therefore, it is better that you know the prerequisites of USMC before attempting the test.
+The knowledge of the same will help you in preparing well for the test.
+These requirements are broadly classified into those that are checked before the test and others that are verified after the release of scores.
+The following points must be noted about this test:

 Before learning about the requirements, it is important that you have the basic knowledge about the test.
 The ASVAB is a multi-aptitude test and consists of 10 subtests (9 in the case of the P&P-ASVAB).
-There are two versions of the test: the computer aided CAT-ASVAB and the paper and pencil version-the P&P-ASVAB.
+There are two versions of the test: the computer aided or CAT-ASVAB and the paper and pencil version or the P&P-ASVAB.

 You must be at least 17 years of age to join the USMC.
-However, you must have parental consent.
-You can join the USMC without parental consent only if you are 18 years or above.
+However, you must have parental consent in case you are not 17 years of age.
 The ASVAB scores are valid for two years.
 Therefore, if you are in the junior or senior years in high school, you can take up the test.